 If you think you and your family are good candidates for this program, we would love to talk further and meet you in your home.
-Please contact us telling us why you think you would be a fit for one of our puppies.
+Please contact us for an application.

 Our puppies live with foster families on nights and weekends prior to placement with a recipient.
 Below are some Frequently Asked Questions for people interested in becoming part of this fantastic program.
 But first, here are some of the initial requirements to become a foster:

-- Family lives or works near Narberth, PA so they can drop off/pick up the dog Monday – Friday.
+- Family lives near Narberth, PA so they can drop off/pick up the dog Monday – Friday.

 - Family commits to attending 4-6 hours of training class prior to the arrival of their puppy and continuing classes every week and then every other week as the training period progresses.

-“Watching Kelly enthusiastically master new skills has made me such a proud “mama.”
-Over the past year and a half, countless people have commented, “What a generous thing you are doing!”
-Truth be told, Kelly (and this entire experience) has given me so much more than I have given her!
+“Watching Kelly enthusiastically master new skills made me such a proud “mama”.
+Over my time fostering, countless people commented, ‘What a generous thing you are doing!’
+Truth be told, Kelly (and this entire experience) gave me so much more than I gave her!
 I am forever grateful to Kelly and to Paws & Affection for affording me this life-changing opportunity.”

 L. Rose, Primary Foster to Kelly

 “Fostering a dog through P&A has been an incredibly rewarding experience for our family.
 It’s been fascinating to not only see how much these dogs are capable of from a training perspective, but it’s also incredible to know how much of a difference they will make in a child’s life.
 We regularly get asked if it’s hard to give the dog back.
 The honest answer to that question is, of course, yes.
 But once you get an opportunity to see the bond that your dog has with her forever person and see the joy it brings to that child, it becomes one of the easiest things in the world to do.
-We’re currently fostering our second dog through P&A and we already have plans to do it again!”
+We’ve fostered and graduated three dogs through P&A and are currently fostering a fourth!”

 J. Gibbon, Primary Foster to Nikki, Maggie, and Winni and Secondary Foster to Wheeler

-“The experience has taught our kids about responsibility, time management, patience, and sacrifice for a good cause (and of course they are absolutely in love with their “baby sister”)…Paws & Affection provides an outstanding support network for being a foster family, not only from the back-up foster, but also from the smart, dedicated and wonderful women who run the organization, and train the dogs.”
+“The experience taught our kids about responsibility, time management, patience, and sacrifice for a good cause (and of course they were absolutely in love with their “baby sister”) …Paws & Affection provides an outstanding support network for being a foster family, not only from the back-up foster, but also from the smart, dedicated, and wonderful women who run the organization and train the dogs.”

 M. Chou, Primary Foster to Snickers

-“Being a secondary foster for Maggie has been an amazing experience for our family.
+“Being a secondary foster for Maggie was an amazing experience for our family.
 Our middle daughter was first a teen volunteer for Paws and Affection and encouraged us to apply.
-We love being part of the team and watching Maggie grow and learn.
+We loved being part of the team and watching Maggie grow and learn.
 Not only is she an amazing dog, Paws and Affection is an amazing organization!”

 How long does the foster puppy live with us?